BruceZwq/HPOTagger/README.md

 # HPOTagger
-Enhancing HPO concept recognition with Synonym Expansion and Self-Alignment Pretraining
+Investigation of Synonym Expansion and Self-Alignment Pretraining for Enhancing Human Phenotype Ontology Concept Recognition